Ethan Allen got married to his second wife in a bizarre ceremony after a whirlwind courtship to a woman half his age.

 At least that’s how the witness, a two-year-old at the time, told the story.

-In 1789, Ethan Allen was 46, a flamboyant Revolutionary War hero was a 46-year-old widower with three children.
-He was not easy to live with.
-He drank heavily and was often away from home.
-His first marriage, to Mary Brownson, had not been happy.
-She was nearly illiterate and a scold.
-She was also deeply religious, while he opposed organized religion and wrote an attack on Christianity called Reason: the Only Oracle of Man.
+In 1789, the flamboyant Revolutionary War hero was a 46-year-old widower with three children.
+Ethan Allen was not easy to live with.
+He drank heavily and often stayed away from home.
+He also hadn’t been happy with his first wife, Mary Brownson, an illiterate scold.
+While she fully embraced Christianity, he opposed it, even writing an attack on it called Reason: the Only Oracle of Man.

-When a rich, beautiful, well-educated young Loyalist widow fell for him six months after his wife died.
+Then a rich, beautiful, well-educated young Loyalist widow fell for him six months after his wife died.
 They married almost immediately.

 How Ethan Allen Got Married

-After the American Revolution ended, Frances Montresor Buchanan was boarding in the home of Stephen Bradley in Westminster, Vt., where she had inherited large tracts of land.
-With her imperious manner and New York wardrobe, she was the talk of the town.
+After the American Revolution ended, Frances Montresor Buchanan boarded in the home of Stephen Bradley in Westminster, Vt.
+She chose Westminster because she had inherited large tracts of land there.
+With her imperious manner and New York wardrobe, she made quite a splash in town.